Best Firm Mattress

 Who Needs a Firm Mattress?

 A firm mattress is most preferred by those who sleep on their backs and stomachs as well as overweight individuals .
-You have to know your sleeping style or position before you decide to buy a mattress.
+You have to know your sleeping style or position before you decide to buy a new one.
+A firmer model is not an ideal choice for side sleepers.

-- If you are a back sleeper, a firm mattress can help support your spine as it contours and conforms to your body curves and movement.
+- If you are a back sleeper, a firm model can help support your spine as it contours and conforms to your body curves and movement.

-- In the case of stomach sleepers, they can also benefit from a firm mattress that is firm enough to prevent misalignment or arching of the spine and sinking of the pelvis.
+- In the case of stomach sleepers, they can also benefit from a model that is firm enough to prevent misalignment or arching of the spine and sinking of the pelvis.

-- People who are on the heavier side can also find a firm mattress extra helpful because it prevents sagging due to a very soft mattress which can often precipitate neck or back pain.
+- People who are on the heavier side can also find this type of mattresses extra helpful because it prevents sagging due to a very soft model which can often precipitate neck or back pain.

-It also depends on if you have any medical condition that requires a special type of mattress and level of firmness.
-The best type of firm mattress should have a nice blend of firmness and support.
+It also depends on if you have any medical condition that requires a special level of firmness.
+The best choice would be a model with a nice blend of firmness and support.

 Why a Firm Mattress is an Ideal Choice for You

-Doctors and chiropractors all agree that a firm mattress helps promote restful sleep and good health.
-Nobody has ever debated the fact that a firm mattress does have medical and sleep benefits on top of other things.
+Doctors and chiropractors all agree that a firm model helps promote restful sleep and good health.
+Nobody has ever debated the fact that they do have medical and sleep benefits on top of other things.

-If you hate sagging in your mattress then a firm mattress can be the perfect choice to address that issue.
-Additionally, a firm mattress also promotes good airflow, breathablity, core support, and edge support which overall provides perfect cushioning for the neck, spine, and hips.
+If you hate sagging in your mattress then a firm model can be the perfect choice to address that issue.
+Additionally, it also promotes good airflow, breathablity, core support, and edge support which overall provides perfect cushioning for the neck, spine, and hips.
 It focuses on your pressure points while providing maximum support for your core.

 - Spine Alignment – If you sleep without the right support for your back and spine, then you will feel the discomfort and pain the next day.
 Proper posture is important even when sleeping.
-A firm mattress keeps your spine in proper alignment to alleviate back pain and strain.
+A firmer model will keep your spine in proper alignment to alleviate back pain and strain.

-- Proper Weight Distribution – A too soft mattress has its drawbacks, one of these being sagging at one or too many points when you are lying flat on your mattress.
+- Proper Weight Distribution – A too soft model has its drawbacks, one of these being sagging at one or too many points when you are lying flat.
 This can cause your back to arch as well as puts pressure on your joints, resulting in pain and aches upon waking up.
-Having a firm mattress will help with proper weight distribution that can provide support for your joints and back.
+Having a firm one will help with proper weight distribution that can provide support for your joints and back.

-- Deep Sleep – A firm mattress will help you avoid frequent wakefulness due to discomfort because of a sagging mattress.
+- Deep Sleep – Firmer options will help you avoid frequent wakefulness due to discomfort because of a sagging mattress.
 This helps you achieve deep or REM sleep which is needed for cellular regeneration and peak body functioning and performance.

 Balance Of Both Worlds – Comfort And Support

 There are lots of times that people tend to sacrifice comfort for great support – luckily, now you can have both for the price of one.
-Aside from the traditional innerspring coil mattresses, there are now more materials to choose from in the construction of a firm mattress.
+Aside from the traditional innerspring mattress models, there are now more materials to choose from in the construction of a firm model.
 You can choose from latex, memory, innerspring, gel foam, and a combination of different polyfoams on the market.
-Apart from that, you can also customize or personalize your sleeping experience as offered by different brands and manufacturers of mattresses.
+Apart from that, you can also customize or personalize your sleeping experience as offered by different brands and manufacturers.

 Strengths Of A Firm Mattress

 - Core Support – Most individuals who prefer firm mattresses are those who suffer from chronic back or neck pain and different joint pains.
 If you are also struggling with core pain or all muscles in that area – then you should put more attention on your mattress’ firmness level.
-A firm mattress is very helpful if you are aiming to relieve pressure points.
+Firmer models are very helpful if you are aiming to relieve pressure points.
 Inconsistency in the firmness of your mattress is the usual culprit for common muscle aches and joint pain because a sagging or worn-out mattress is causing too much strain on your muscles.

-Our Top Picks on the Best Firm Mattresses
+Our Top Picks on the Best Firm Models

 If you are looking after your spine health, then you should opt for a firm mattress with less sinkage that can put your spine in all the wrong directions.
 A mattress should provide an equal mix of comfort and support which you can achieve in a firm mattress.
 There are different firmness options available now in mattress brands which help customers personalize their own mattresses or even when they share beds with a partner.
 Having the absolute freedom to tweak the firmness design of your mattress is an attractive feature of many mattress manufacturers today.

 Shopping for a firm mattress need not be stressful or complicated – we have you covered.
-Check out our list of the best firm mattresses on the market today:
+Check out our list of great firm mattresses on the market today:

 1. Loom & Leaf

-($1099 for a Queen mattress.
+($1099 for a Queen size.
 Click here for the lowest price available on a Loom and Leaf mattress)

 Everybody deserves that taste of luxury every now and then.
-The Loom & Leaf is an ultra-luxe mattress that has the feel and support of a high-end mattress without the strain on your budget.
+The Loom & Leaf is an ultra-luxe model that has the feel and support of a high-end product without the strain on your budget.

 It’s made of eco-friendly, breathable, and hypoallergenic materials that create that luxurious feel from layer to layer.
 It’s made of premium memory foam material that has good airflow.
 The quilted top cover is made of organic cotton which provides optimal support for the core or midsection.

 This is a US-sourced 5-pound memory foam that provides a cool layer to sleep on while it contours and supports every curve of your body.
 The support base is composed of high-density foam which serves as the foundation that supports the layers of foam above it.
-The core of the mattress is made of 5-pound visco-elastic memory foam.
+Its core is made of 5-pound visco-elastic memory foam.

 It has an almost zero motion transfer which couples would love.
 You get to move around without the bed shaking uncontrollably.

 The Loom & Leaf is made comfortable and supportive regardless of your sleeping position.
-If you’re a fan of firmer mattress, the Firm Loom & Leaf is the right mattress for you.
+If you’re a fan of firmer mattress, the Firm Loom & Leaf is the right option for you.

 Get the full Loom & Leaf mattress review